SJKnapp/BackendProjectOne/README.md

 	<li>MockMVC</li>
 </ul>

-To keep track of task a jira board was used which can be found here [https://sjknapp.atlassian.net/jira/software/projects/TP/boards/3](https://sjknapp.atlassian.net/jira/software/projects/TP/boards/3)
+To keep track of task a Jira board was used which can be found here [https://sjknapp.atlassian.net/jira/software/projects/TP/boards/3](https://sjknapp.atlassian.net/jira/software/projects/TP/boards/3)
 So stories could be placed in order of importance and estimates of story points could be placed against them so that it was easy to see the state of the project.

-Another tool that was used was postman which was used to proform manual tests on the endpoints to ensure that they where returning what was expected.
+Another tool that was used was postman which was used to perform manual tests on the endpoints to ensure that they where returning what was expected.
 The postman exported collection can be found in [https://github.com/SJKnapp/ProjectOneSupplementary](https://github.com/SJKnapp/ProjectOneSupplementary).